Next: Introduction [Contents][Index]

 This command switches to the next value used for the active transient.

-In addition to the transient-wide history, Transient of course supports per-infix history.
+In addition to the transient-wide history, infixes can have their own history.
 When an infix reads user-input using the minibuffer, the user can use the regular minibuffer history commands to cycle through previously used values.
 Usually the same keys as those mentioned above are bound to those commands.

 Authors of transients should arrange for different infix commands that read the same kind of value to also use the same history key (see Suffix Slots).